Apply Now

 DETAILS

-This course will introduce students to basic information required for further study and understanding of Anatomy and Physiology, as well as for the study of all healthcare related subjects.
+This course will provide foundational concepts for further study and understanding of the human body as it relates to healthcare related disciplines.
 Terminology that is specific to the medical field is introduced.
-Basic principles of chemistry, physics, embryology, developmental biology and histology are reviewed/introduced in both the classroom and laboratory settings.
+Basic principles of chemistry, physics, embryology, developmental biology, and histology are reviewed/introduced.
 Students are introduced to the eleven body systems.
-This course then focuses on enabling students to learn and understand the Anatomy (structure) and Physiology (function) of the Integumentary, the Nervous, the Skeletal, and the Muscular Systems.
-Laboratory experience will include cadaveric study.
+This course focuses on articulations and the integumentary, nervous, skeletal, and muscular systems.
+Laboratory experience will include a multi-modal approach and will include cadaveric study.

 BIO 226